Mikaelaa05/AD-Task-2/README.md

     - **Shuffle & Loop Modes**: Shuffle songs, loop the playlist, or repeat a single song with intuitive toggles.
     - **Draggable & Minimize**: Move the player anywhere on the screen or minimize it for convenience.
     - **Responsive UI**: Player adapts to different screen sizes and themes.
+- **Dockerized Deployment**: Easily run the entire website in a containerized environment using Docker and Docker Compose.

 ---